Remote hiring has taken over as the “new normal.”

 In addition, improved collaboration and communication efforts reflect well on candidates as they will be kept in the loop and will feel more engaged throughout the process.

-You'll soon realise that you're receiving better feedback and overcoming challenges easily.
+You’ll soon realize that you’re receiving better feedback and overcoming challenges easily.

 Always remember—communication is critical when it comes to remote hiring.